LC Simple is as Simple Does Note

 - Serves 4 to 6

-- 2. Sift the cornmeal, salt, sugar, baking soda, and baking powder into a large bowl and combine.
-Make a well in the center and add the beaten eggs into the center but do not incorporate them.
-Set aside.
+Sift the cornmeal, salt, sugar, baking soda, and baking powder into a large bowl and combine.
+Make a well in the center.
+Dump the beaten eggs into the well but do not incorporate them yet.

-- 3. Place the butter in a 1 1/2-quart souffle dish or a 8-inch square baking dish and put it in the oven to heat just until the butter melts.
+Place the butter in a 1 1/2-quart souffle dish or a 8-inch square baking dish and put it in the oven just until the butter melts.
 (You don’t want to preheat the dish as long as you would, say, a cast-iron skillet in which you intend to bake corn bread.
 Such a high heat could cause the spoon bread to separate.)